-Fujifilm X-A10 versus Fujifilm X-A3
+Fujifilm X-A10 vs X-A3

 In this particular case, the Fujifilm X-A10 and the Fujifilm X-A3 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-A3 is slightly heavier (2 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-A3 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Fujifilm X-A10»||117 mm||67 mm||40 mm||331 g||410||no||2016||399||latest||check|
+|Fujifilm X-A10»||117 mm||67 mm||40 mm||331 g||410||n||Dec 2016||399||Fujifilm X-A10|

-|Fujifilm X-A3 (⇒ lft)||117 mm||67 mm||40 mm||339 g||410||no||2016||399||latest||check|
+|Fujifilm X-A3«||117 mm||67 mm||40 mm||339 g||410||n||Aug 2016||399||Fujifilm X-A3|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.